 The tangible property credit component is allowed for the tax year in which qualified tangible property is first placed in service on a qualified site for which a COC has been issued to the taxpayer, or for the tax year in which the COC is issued if the qualified tangible property is placed in service prior to the issuance of the COC.
-This credit component is allowed for up to:
+This credit component is allowed for up to 120 months after such COC was issued.
+However, for sites where the COC was issued on or after March 20, 2010, and prior to December 31, 2015, the credit component is allowed for 180 months after such COC was issued.